chrisgoringe/cg-image-picker/README.md

 When the workflow pauses in the `Preview Chooser`, you click on the images to select / unselect them - selected images are marked with a green box.
 When there are one or more images selected, you can `Progress selected images` to send them out.
 You can cancel the run from the right-click menu on the background canvas.

 Once the run finishes you can `Progress... (as restart)` to send one or more images on from the node (which has 'stashed' them).
+[NB _this is no longer being actively supported - if it breaks, it breaks, and it may be removed_]

 You should always have the image input connected; if you have the latent input connected, the same latents are output as images (in the same order - which is actually the order in which you selected them).
 I *very strongly* suggest that you always pass the latents through the `Preview Chooser` - the order of node execution, and the ability to restart, are much more reliable if you do.

 If you wish, you can also pass any masks used through in a similar way.
 You can also just pass a single mask into the chooser; it will be turned into a batch of masks the same length as the output.

-As you can see from the workflow, it is possible now to have multiple choosers, and to mix and match image and latent choosers.

 You can control the position of the HUD (in the top left) using the main settings menu.